MaxCri81/JS-Course/09-Data-Structures-Operators/README.md

+Lecture Content
-Destructuring arrays and object
+- Destructuring arrays and object
-Spread and Rest operator
+- Spread and Rest operator
-Short Circuiting
+- Short Circuiting
-The Nullish Coalescing and Logical Assignment operators
+- The Nullish Coalescing and Logical Assignment operators
+- Challenges